mcarruthers/Operations_dedup/README.md

 # Operations_dedup

 Use the scripts to run commands in OpenRefine against deduplication spreadsheets from Datamart.
+Compatible with OpenRefine version 2.8 or earlier.
 Choose the appropriate file based on the collections you are processing - Hatcher/Shapiro collections or Buhr collections.

 Instructions: